DigitalMitford/DigMitCS/networkAnalysis/2-exploringCytoscape.md

 ### Styling the entire network visualization
 Once again, look for the small tabs along the bottom of the Styling Pane, and find Network tab (to the right of the Edge tab).

-#### 15. Change the background color for the Network Analysis if you like:
+#### 15. Change the background color for the Network Analysis if you wish:

 <img width="700" src="images/15-stylingNABackground.png" alt="changing the background color of the network viz"/>